jaschlak/MyGuides/Python/api/simple_example.md

 # API simple example

-    this is a simple example of how to setup a python api
+    this is a simple example of how to setup a python api from video: https://www.youtube.com/watch?v=s_ht4AKnWZg

 ## code